Johann Jakob Scheuchzer: Published works

-Scheuchzer wrote extensively to Nova literaria Helvetica, the Philosophical Transactions of the Royal Society and started his own periodicals, Beschreibung der Natur-Geschichten des Schweizerlands and Historischer und politischer Mercurius.
-He also published works (apart from numerous articles), which were estimated at thirty-four in number.
+Scheuchzer wrote extensively for Nova literaria Helvetica, the Philosophical Transactions of the Royal Society, and started his own periodicals, Beschreibung der Natur-Geschichten des Schweizerlands and Historischer und politischer Mercurius.
+He also published works (apart from numerous articles), estimated at 34.
 He corresponded extensively across Europe with nearly 800 correspondents.
 These included the theologian Hortensia von Moos, and his many students, such as Antonio Picenino (and his father Giacomo Picenino), with whom he went on alpine excursions.
 His historical writings are mostly still in manuscript.
-The more important of his published writings relate either to his scientific observations (all branches) or to his journeys, in the course of which he collected materials for these scientific works.
+The more important of his published writings relate either to his scientific observations (across all branches) or to his journeys, during which he collected materials for these scientific works.